We've found two approaches with the power to shape attitudes and motivate action, to effect change. These approaches underpin our main programs:

 Ontario 150 Great Lakes Water Walk & Celebration

 The new Ontario 150 Great Lakes Water Walk in September will bring together Indigenous and non-Indigenous people to celebrate the cross-cultural connection to sacred water.
 Many thousands of participants will gather to traverse Toronto's waterfront, culminating in a blessing of the waters led by a First Nations elder.
 This walk of celebration, reconciliation and hope is the first step towards a national Walk for the Water Day.

 Organize a water film screening or festival for your group or neighbourhood.
 Every culture in Ontario's rich tapestry has its own special connection to water.
 Our wide range of inspiring water documentaries has been enjoyed to date at events provincewide.
 Different communities have also enjoyed taking our Water Journey, a galvanizing experiential forum that helps people turn their experiences of water into positive environmental action.

 Water Docs @ School Action Projects

 Water Docs @ School is an eight-month learning and action program designed for Ontario Grade 8 students.
 It uses a unique, hands-on approach to bring them into a close relationship with water, building their understanding of water systems and instilling a passion for water stewardship.
-After about the local watershed and its issues, students switch to action mode with a community environmental water project.
-Classes create film documentaries and are celebrated at a Student Recognition Day, with prizes for the best film and best project.
+After learning about the local watershed and its issues, students switch to action mode with a community environmental water project.
+Classes create documentary films of their projects and processes and are celebrated at a Student Recognition Day, with prizes for the best film and best project.